 ACTIVITIES ON CONTINUING INSOLVENCIES

-The Association provided ongoing coverage and paid policy benefits on five different insolvencies during 2017.
+During 2018, the Association provided ongoing coverage and/or paid policy benefits on five insolvencies.
 The following three ongoing insolvencies are specifically mentioned because of their financial impact and complexity.

 PENN TREATY AND AMERICAN NETWORK INSURANCE COMPANIES